Logo

 Kevin Vuong organized "King Street Eats" to help local restaurants adapt and attract customers.

-Shortly before 2021 Canadian federal election, the Toronto Star reported on August 10 that Kevin Vuong was expected to be tapped by the Liberal Party as the candidate for Spadina-Fort York following incumbent MP Adam Vaughan's surprise announcement of his retirement.
+Shortly before the 2021 Canadian federal election, the Toronto Star reported on August 10 that Kevin Vuong was expected to be tapped by the Liberal Party as the candidate for Spadina-Fort York following incumbent MP Adam Vaughan's surprise announcement of his retirement.

 Kevin Vuong did not disclose either the withdrawn charge or the ongoing lawsuit to the Liberal Party, despite it being a requirement that he disclose such information during the vetting process.